Electric vehicle: Environmental impact

+Mining, extraction and production

+Information regarding the sustainability of the production process of batteries has become a politically charged topic.
 Business processes of raw material extraction in practice raise issues of transparency and accountability of the management of extractive resources.
 In the complex supply chain of lithium technology, there are diverse stakeholders representing corporate interests, public interest groups and political elites that are concerned with outcomes from the technology production and use.
-One possibility to achieve balanced extractive processes would be the establishment of commonly agreed standards on the governance of technology worldwide.
+One possibility to achieve balanced extractive processes would be the establishment of commonly agreed-upon standards on the governance of technology worldwide.

 The compliance of these standards can be assessed by the Assessment of Sustainability in Supply Chains Frameworks (ASSC).
 Hereby, the qualitative assessment consists of examining governance and social and environmental commitment.
 Indicators for the quantitative assessment are management systems and standards, compliance and social and environmental indicators.

-One source estimates that over a fifth of the lithium and about 65% of the cobalt needed for electric cars will be from recycled sources by 2035.
-Thus, much of the raw materials involved in EV production will rely on the extraction of scarce metallic ores.
-On the other hand, when counting the large quantities of fossil fuel non-electric cars consume over their lifetime, electric cars can be considered to dramatically reduce raw-material needs.

-Socio-economic

-A 2003 study in the United Kingdom found that "[p]ollution is most concentrated in areas where young children and their parents are more likely to live and least concentrated in areas to which the elderly tend to migrate," and that "those communities that are most polluted and which also emit the least pollution tend to be amongst the poorest in Britain."
-A 2019 UK study found that "households in the poorest areas emit the least NOx and PM, whilst the least poor areas emitted the highest, per km, vehicle emissions per household through having higher vehicle ownership, owning more diesel vehicles and driving further."